pioneercoders/tutorials/programs/node/loops.md

 </details>

 <details>
-<summary>Print numbers from 1 to 10 using a while loop with condition check</summary>
+<summary>1️⃣2️⃣ Print numbers from 1 to 10 using a while loop with condition check</summary>
 <p>

 ```javascript